fazalmajid/pingwatch/README.md

 * *host* hostname that was pinged
 * *ip* IPv4 or IPv6 address *host* resolved to at ping time
 * *rtt* ping round-trip time in milliseconds

+## Web user interface

+The web user interface can be accessed at http://localhost:8086/ by default (or change it using the `-p` flag

+By convention, a ping time of -100ms means timeout, so downtime can stand out in the graph.

+You can zoom in by selecting a time range, scroll using by pressing Shift while moving the mouse or zoom out back to the original view by double-clicking (graphs are courtesy of the awesome [Dygraphs](https://dygraphs.com) library).